citusdata/citus_docs/develop/api_metadata.rst

 .. note::

-  This table is a part of our :ref:`cloud_topic` only.
+  This table is part of Citus Community edition as of version 11.0!

 The ``pg_dist_authinfo`` table holds authentication parameters used by Citus nodes to connect to one another.